timw4mail/rustid/DOS.md

 - If detected, rustid prints a message directing users to a third-party utility to enable it
 - This must be done before running rustid

-### Simplified Feature Display
-- Under DOS, features are displayed as a single "Base" category (flat list) rather than grouped by SSE/AVX/AVX512/Math/Security
-- The feature list is also limited to save binary space

-### No Hypervisor Detection
-- Hypervisor vendor detection is suppressed under DOS (unlikely to be running under a hypervisor)

 ### No OS-Specific Features
 - No `/proc/cpuinfo` parsing
 - No system calls or sysctl